Margin Requirement: How Collateral Defines Your Risk

 Should your balance level fall below the required level, your broker might ask you to close out some positions or deposit more capital.

-Initial Margin and Maintenance Margin
+Initial Margin vs Maintenance Margin

 The two types of margin requirements are initial and maintenance.